Insider Snapshot into 2022: Unpacking the Archive

-Unpacking my Archive of work up to May 2022 – an opportunity to share a quick overview of my work to date.
+Unpacking my archive 2022 – an opportunity to share a quick overview of my work to date

 Currently, I am engaged in research for a new chapter of work.
 In doing so, I unpacked a part of my archive to best understand my linear progression to date and provide context to new developments.

 The new work embraces trees, lichen, and moss.
 Lichen is symbiotic, it is both fungi and algae and these 2 kingdoms of life have a mutually beneficial relationship.
 Symbiosis is an idea which resonates in these post-pandemic days and reminds me that it is still possible to address climate change and be more in balance with the natural world.
 Lichen is abundant and thrives in unpolluted environments and can be considered a barometer of clean air.
 There are many types of lichen, and I am currently focusing on the folios, or the more leaf-like forms, as this has coherence to previous work.

 My work is a journey from an exploration of the botanical world, through to abstract expressions of the experience of the natural world.